ahuynh7/playlist-genetic/README.md

-# spotify-app
+# Playlist Genetic 🧬

-author: Anh Huynh
-start date: 4/19/2022
-description:

-This app filters through a user's playlist, then compiles the analytic meta data given by the Spotify Web API into a frequency chart.
-A user can also view their top listening and artist data too.
+Using Spotify's Web API, this app filters through a user's playlist, then compiles the analytic meta data given by the Spotify Web API into a frequency chart.
+The user can then view each individual song that under a frequency bar.

+### Tech
+- Spotify Web API
+- React Framework
+- AWS Amplify

+### Specifications
+- start date: 4/19/22